Amzzy78/Check-your-pecs/README.md

 ![Colour Scheme](https://user-images.githubusercontent.com/62209464/141690396-ad620b3b-a5c7-40b5-bcd2-c8a6e725389b.jpg)

  ### __Imagery__
- - We chose images to relect males over 60 in a positive and healthy light.
+ - We chose images to reflect males over 60 in a positive and healthy light.
  - The diagram images are simple and to the point.

 -------------------------------